stephenhu/crawld/README.md

 ## Design

-There are 3 sets of URLs tracked:
+There are 2 sets of URLs tracked:

 1.  product page URL
 1.  product image URL
-1. Desired content URL

 URLs must be persisted such that multiple runs of crawld does not cause redundant crawling.